mulesoft-assets/template-mkto2sfdc-lead-broadcast/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
-Functional aspect of the Anypoint Template is implemented on this XML, directed by a batch job that will be responsible for creations/updates.
-The severeal message processors constitute four high level actions that fully implement the logic of this Anypoint Template:
+Functional aspect of the Anypoint Template is implemented in this XML, directed by mainFlow, which deduplicate the Lead IDs, create two separate collections depending on the Lead country field and send them through two different topics for futher processing.

-1. Job execution is invoked from triggerFlow (inboundEndpoints.xml) everytime there is a new query executed asking for created/updated Leads.
+Flows processAQueueLeadsToBatchFlow and processBQueueLeadsToBatchFlow get data from specific JMS topic and start executing specific batch.
+There are two batches.
+Both have same logic, but the first is upserting Leads into Salesforce instance A and the other one into Salesforce instance B.

+The logic of the batches is:

-2. During the Process stage, each SalesForce Lead will be filtered depending on, if it has an existing matching Lead in the SalesForce Org B.
+1. During the Process stage, each SalesForce Lead will be filtered depending on, if it has an existing matching Lead in particular SalesForce Org.
-3. The last step of the Process stage will group the Leads and create/update them in SalesForce Org B.
+2. The last step of the Process stage will group the Leads and create/update them in particular SalesForce Org.
-Finally during the On Complete stage the Anypoint Template will logoutput statistics data into the console.
+3. Finally during the On Complete stage the batches will log output statistics data into the console.

 ## endpoints.xml<a name="endpointsxml"/>
-This is file is conformed by a Flow containing the Poll that will periodically query Salesforce for updated/created Leads that meet the defined criteria in the query.
-And then executing the batch job process with the query results.
+This is file is conformed by a Flow containing the Poll that will periodically query Marketo for updated/created fields - firstName,lastName,email,company,country,sfdcLeadOwnerId of Leads objects and then executing the mainFlow implemented in businessLogic.xml.